csun-carelab/csun-carelab.github.io/index.md

 # Overview

 Welcome to the CARE Lab at California State University, Northridge!
 We develop mechanisms, interfaces, and learning algorithms to support seamless **human and robot interactions**.
 Our goal is to enable robots to understand humans, learn from them, and assist them in their daily activities.
-Our research is, by nature, interdisciplinary --- combining principles from *mechanical design*, *control theory*, *machine learning*, and *human modeling*.
+Our research is, by nature, interdisciplinary --- combining principles from *mechanical design*, *control theory*, and *machine learning*.

 {% include section.html %}